cbourke/ComputerScienceIII/documents/syllabus.md

 ## Exams

-There will be two exams, both of which will be open-book, open-note, open-computer but you may *not* collaborate with anyone in or outside the class on the solutions.
+There will be no exams for this course.
+The weekly assignments are challenging and substantial and are a much better assessment of your ability to learn the material than summative exams.

 ## Grading Policy